AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 ## Transactional messaging {#mc-capabilities}

-Transactional messaging capabilities coming with the Message Center product package are not available in this version of the new Campaign Web user interface.
+Transactional messaging capabilities coming with the Message Center product package are currently not available in the new Campaign Web user interface.

 Browse the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/real-time/transactional.html){target="_blank"} and learn more about real-time messaging capabilities, such as: